insqu/sc/UPDATE.md

 Import your token to MetaMask.
 Open MetaMask, select your account, and under the assets tab scroll down to `import token`.
 In the token contract address box, paste in the contract address you created.
 MetaMask should auto-fill the rest of the data.
 Remember that the contract address is different from the address you used to fund the creation of the contract.

-You should now see you have 1000 of the token you created in your MetaMask wallet.
+You should now see you have 1000 of the token you created in your MetaMask wallet!

 ## Task 7